darktable-org/dtdocs/content/module-reference/utility-modules/shared/neural-restore.md

 The collapsible _output parameters_ section controls how the result is written to disk.
 Settings apply to whichever task is currently active.

 bit depth _(denoise and upscale only)_
 : Bit depth of the output TIFF (_8 bit_, _16 bit_, _32 bit (float)_).
-Raw denoise writes a DNG and is unaffected.
 profile _(denoise and upscale only)_
 : Colour profile embedded in the output TIFF. _image settings_ uses the working profile of the source image.
 The other entries match the standard export dialog.
-Raw denoise writes a DNG and is unaffected.

 preserve wide-gamut colors _(denoise only)_
 : When on, pixels whose colour falls outside sRGB gamut pass through the model unchanged – wide-gamut colours are preserved exactly, but those specific pixels are not denoised.
 When off, every pixel is denoised but wide-gamut colours may be clipped to sRGB.